Special Olympian Carol Marker is a fighter - Lake Okeechobee News

 The Marker family has made the decision to do virtual schooling with Carol this year, because they feel it will be difficult for the kids in her class to understand or follow social distancing guidelines.
 They think it will be hard to make the children keep their masks on as well.

-f you or someone you know is interested in learning more about Special Olympics, contact Bernard Marker at 863-801-3393 or you can find them on Facebook at Special Olympics Okeechobee.
+If you or someone you know is interested in learning more about Special Olympics, contact Bernard Marker at 863-801-3393, or you can find them on Facebook at Special Olympics Okeechobee.
 You can also go to the Special Olympics website, Specialolympicsflorida.org/okeechobee.